 Avoid using public WiFi hotspots without network security tools like VPNs.
 Public WiFi is the perfect hunting ground for bad actors.
 However, if youuse a VPN(encrypt outgoing and incoming traffic), the chances of your phone being hacked are virtually zero.

 Turn off Bluetooth and WiFi hotspot

 Make sure to turn off Bluetooth and WiFi hotspots when not in use.
 Bad actors have been known to exploit such connections to gain access to your phone and network data.

 Use antivirus and antimalware software

-Having a reliable anti-malware tool on your phone will significantly reduce the risk of your device being infected with any kind of malicious app.
+install on mobile Bitdefender A reliable anti-malware tool like this will significantly reduce the risk of your device being infected with any type of malicious application.
 Such tools are designed to detect and warn you of potential dangers ahead of time.

 Download and install the authorized application

 Stick to authorized and authenticated applications.
 Never install apps from questionable third-party websites or other questionable sources.
 Sticking to the Google Play Store and App Store is the best option to avoid downloading and installing malware.
 However, in some cases hackers are able to bypass the security of official app stores, so it's best to take the time to double-check the legitimacy and reputation of an app before downloading and installing it on your device.